 or the Celestron AstroMaster 70AZ:

-These are links to the importers’ websites but you can get them from a variety of suppliers such as those listed in the SPA discounts list.
-If your son isn’t already a member of the SPA you could join him up and get a discount as well!
+These links are to the importers’ websites, so search online for the latest price in the UK.
 But don’t be tempted to buy something different off eBay or in a catalogue/newspaper advert.
 Even the telescopes sold by the big catalogue/high street chains are not always good or good value, because I suspect their buyers don’t have a clue about telescopes and just aim for what they can buy cheaply!